Friday 13 June 2025

 DIVISIONAL UPDATES

-• Well done to all the Dunbar pupils on completing their exams last week.
-I was delighted to hear from one of my colleagues that their behaviour throughout the week was excellent, and I hope they will be pleased with their results as they come back this week.
+Well done to all the Dunbar pupils on completing their exams last week.
+I was delighted to hear from one of my colleagues that their behaviour throughout the week was excellent, and I hope they will be pleased with their results as they receive them back this week.

-On Saturday 7 June we had the Family Fun Day, and despite the awful weather forecast, we managed to dodge almost all the showers, and were able to complete the tennis tournament, BBQ in the dry, and then use the pool after lunch.
-Thanks to everyone who was able to attend, and I do hope you enjoyed the day as I certainly did.
+On Saturday 7 June we had the Family Fun Day and despite the awful weather forecast, we managed to dodge almost all the showers and were able to complete the tennis tournament, BBQ in the dry, and then use the pool after lunch.
+Thanks to everyone who was able to attend, and I do hope you enjoyed the day - I certainly did.

 Our Trinity Drama students also had the opportunity to showcase their skills at the Drama Showcase last Wednesday, and the performances were every bit as impressive as their recent Trinity exam results.